rohit-wadhwa/git-repo-tools/SECURITY.md

 ## Supported Versions

-We currently support the following versions of the QuickWiki for GitHub extension:
+We currently support the following versions of the GitRepoTools extension:

 | Version | Supported          |
 | ------- | ------------------ |